-Nicola is a full-time Project Manager at Lincolnshire Rivers Trust and started working with us in November 2017.
+Nicola started working with us in November 2017.
 After working in the NHS, she changed career after completing a postgraduate diploma in Environmental Decision Making in 2009.

 Nicola has gained experience on a variety of projects, for both the RSPB and Woodland Trust, across the UK.
 With the opportunity to work and make a difference closer to home, she is looking forward to helping the team improve Lincolnshire’s rivers for people and wildlife.

 Her role includes working with partners and landowners to develop river restoration opportunities and also the fundraising to deliver them.

 After graduating from the University of Lincoln in 2005 with a degree in Conservation Biology (Animal Behaviour), Gail has spent the last 13 years both working and volunteering for conservation charities including the Wildlife Trusts and the RSPB.

 Ranging from Environmental Education to Project Management, Gail is very excited to bring her skills and experience to the Lincolnshire Rivers Trust where she will be working to inspire and engage local communities and schools with projects to protect, enhance and restore Lincolnshire’s waterways as well as getting stuck in with the amazing volunteer team.